adcimon/cheatsheets/webrtc/README.md

 The session named `session007` has 2 media streams, an audio stream on port `8080` using the codec `OPUS/48000` with payload type `111` and a video stream on port `9090` using the codec `VP8/90000` with payload type `96`.

-WebRTC establishes a baseline set of codecs which all compliant applications are required to support.
-These codecs are described in [RFC 7742: WebRTC Video Processing and Codec Requirements](https://datatracker.ietf.org/doc/html/rfc7742).
+WebRTC establishes a [baseline set of codecs](https://datatracker.ietf.org/doc/html/rfc7742) which all compliant applications are required to support.
 Applications may choose to allow other codecs as well.
 The minimum codecs required are:

 * Audio
   * [Opus](https://developer.mozilla.org/en-US/docs/Web/Media/Formats/Audio_codecs#opus)